-Considered one of the most promising Portuguese pianists of his generation, Manuel Araujo was born in Porto (Portugal) in 1983.
+Considered one of the most promising Portuguese pianists of his generation, Manuel Araujo was born in Vila Nova de Gaia (Portugal) in 1983.
 Having started his musical education at the age of 5, with Norma Graça Silvestre and Felipe Nabuco Silvestre, he continued his education in Codarts, University of Professional Arts Education in Rotterdam, in the class of the pianist Aquiles Delle Vigne, where he graduated with the highest degree (Cum Laude).
 Received enriching musical advices from musicians like Mikhail Voskresensky, Angela Hewitt, Jean-Bernard Pommier, Ronald Brautigam, Gabriel Kwok, Helena Sá e Costa, Sequeira Costa, Fausto Di Cesare, Enrico Pace, Luiz de Moura Castro, Wofgang Holzmair, Emanuel Krasovsky, Gary Hoffman and Choong Mo Kang.

 Made his professional debut in Lisbon at the age of 17, after being awarded the first prize by